Grace4549/Grace4549/README.md

 ###

-<p align="left">My name is Grace Kihonge and I am a software engineer from Kenya.</p>
+<p align="left">My name is Grace Kihonge.
+I am a tech enthusiast who loves to learn about new things.</p>

 ###